vivek-vilvaraj/libcxlmi_old/README.md

 the (and related) `cxlmi_for_each_endpoint()` iterator.

-While a library context can track different representations of CCIs for the same underlying CXL component, duplicates of each type are forbidden.
+While a library context can track different representations of CCIs for the same underlying CXL component, duplicates of each type is forbidden.
+This matches the component requirement of 1:1 MCTP and a primary Mailbox (secondary is ignored in Linux).
 For example, if already open, the same MCTP endpoint cannot be opened again.

 Component discovery
 -------------------